denistakeda/re-posh/README.md

  ## Events

-DataFrame uses totally the same solution as re-frame `reg-event-db` but with datascript database instead.
+`re-posh` uses totally the same solution as re-frame `reg-event-db` but with datascript database instead.
 Function `reg-event-ds` takes event name and event handler.
 First param for handler is a dereferenced DataScript database.
 You can do with it whatewer you like, make query or take entities with pull.
 The second parameter is a signal.
 Event handler have to return transaction.

  ```clojure
  (reg-event-ds